AAIMC-OC/aaimc-oc.github.io/index.md

 Application of AI defined Molecular Classifications in Ovarian Cancer (AAIMC-OC) consortium is an international collaboration dedicated to advancing ovarian cancer research through AI-driven molecular classification.

+For further information about the AAIMC-OC consortium, please contact us at [AAIMC_OC@contacts.bham.ac.uk].

 ## Latest Updates

 Stay tuned for news and updates about our research and initiatives.